 Morgan Miles, Executive Director and Prenatal Coordinator

 Morgan grew up in north Dallas and studied Social Work at the University of Texas.
 She has lived in Austin since 2010 and loves the mix of the busy city life with calm outdoor space.
-She currently works for LifeWorks in the Young Parents Program and is a private birth doula.
-In her free time, Morgan likes to practice yoga, play in the Greenbelt, read, and spend time with her boyfriend and her dog, Elephant.
+She currently works for another nonprofit serving young parents and is a private birth doula.
+In her free time, Morgan likes to practice yoga, dance, play in the Greenbelt, and spend time with her boyfriend and her dog, Elephant.

 Rasalin Cooper, Volunteer Co-Coordinator

 Originally from St. Louis, Missouri, I came into my own as a mother in Texas with little to no support.
 For almost a decade, the far west border town of El Paso taught me the power and healing of mothering for all women.
 While completing my college education, I served pregnant women regardless of socioeconomic status, race, religion, citizenship and orientation.
 My niche rapidly became assisting marginalized mothers in having their desired birth, postpartum and breastfeeding outcomes.
 Upon relocation to Austin, Giving Austin Labor Support was shared with me by a friend and midwife, who believed I needed to put my skill set to working in the Travis County area.
 For the past year and a half, I served in various programs under the GALS umbrella and have been immensely grateful for every experience this awesome organization has provided.
 I prefer to give really big hugs instead of handshakes, laugh really loud, am an avid gardener and love to see a mother come into her own!
 My hope is that all of our volunteers feel supported, competent and compelled during their time with GALS.